willfaught/go-guide/README.md

             ...
         }

-- SHOULD run tests with the -race flag
+- SHOULD use the -race flag

         $ go test -race